neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 The pageserver will attempt to re-attach during restart at which point the node scheduling policy will be set back to `Active`, thus reenabling the scheduler to use the node.

+#### Non-drained Pageserver Crash During Drain

+What should happen when a pageserver we are draining to crashes during the process.
+Two reasonable options are: cancel the drain and focus on the failover *or* do both, but prioritise failover.
+Since the number of concurrent reconciles produced by drains/fills are limited, we get the later behaviour for free.
+My suggestion is we take this approach, but the cancellation option is trivial to implement as well.

 #### Pageserver Crash During Fill